Adda Gamber

-Adda Gamber (Punjabi and Urdu: اڈا گیمر) is a town located between District Okara and District Sahiwal in the Punjab province of Pakistan.
-Adda Gamber is Attached to Okara Cantt and falls in the revenue limits of District Sahiwal.
-Post Code for Adda Gamber is 57460.
+Adda Gamber (Punjabi and Urdu: اڈا گیمر) is a town located between District Okara and District Sahiwal in Punjab.
+Adda Gamber is near to Okara Cantt and falls in the revenue limits of District Sahiwal.

 Location

-Adda Gamber is situated on the G.T Road, near Okara Cantonment.
-Adda Gamber has located Approximately 11 Km from Okara City and 25 Km from Sahiwal.
+Situated on the G.T Road, near Okara Cantonment, Adda Gamber is approximately 11 km from Okara City and 25 km from Sahiwal.
 Adda Gamber is located contiguous to Chak No 52/5-L.

 Railway Station

 The Railway Station of Adda Gamber is called Okara Cantt Railway Station.
-Its old Name was Gamber Station.The station Code of Okara Cantt Railway Station is OKC.
+Its old Name was Gamber Station.
+The station Code of Okara Cantt Railway Station is OKC.

 Train Accident

-At Adda Gamber Railway station, On 29 September 1957 a Karachi bound Express passenger train was bumped with a stationary oil train.
+At Adda Gamber Railway station, On 29 September 1957 a Karachi-bound Express passenger train bumped into a stationary oil train.
 Almost 300 people were killed and 150 were injured in that accident.

-Banks

-There are two banks in Ada Gamber.
-The Branches of Habib Bank Limited (HBL) and The Bank Of Punjab (BOP) is Located in Adda Gamber.
-Habib Bank Limited (HBL) Adda Gamber Branch is the Older Than Bank Of Punjab (BOP) Adda Gamber Branch.